 On March 3, 2023, TotalEnergies Marketing Ghana PLC donated Thirty Thousand Ghana Cedis (GHC 30,000) to the Wesoamo Child Cancer Foundation.
 This was presented at the Paediatric Oncology Unit of Ridge Hospital in Accra.
-On the same day, the Company also donated essential items worth Ghc 25,931 to the Baptist School Complex and Orphanage in Suhum, Eastern Region.
+On the same day, the Company also donated essential items worth Twenty-Five Thousand, Nine Hundred and Thirty-One Ghana Cedis (Ghc 25,931) to the Baptist School Complex and Orphanage in Suhum, Eastern Region.
 The items included rice, sugar, oil, flour, toiletries, beverages, and water.

 The Company also collaborated with Citi FM Foundation to support the victims of the Akosombo dam spillage.
-On 23rd November 2023, essential items such as detergents and water packs valued at Ten Thousand Ghana cedis (GHC 10,000) were donated to some victims.
+On 23rd November 2023, essential items including detergents and bottled water valued at Ten Thousand Ghana cedis (GHC 10,000) were donated to some victims.